aliasboink/website_blog/content/posts/serverless_website/serverless_website.md

 }
 ```

-The `host_name` variable under `redirect_all_requests_to` is equal to the name of the previously created bucket - which in this case is (mandatory to be) www.adrian-docs.com - thanks to both of these buckets both the apex and the subdomain now work!
+The `host_name` variable under `redirect_all_requests_to` is equal to the name of the previously created bucket - which in this case is (mandatory to be) www.adrian-docs.com - thanks to both of these buckets both the apex and the subdomain work!

 ### CloudFlare